spencerlievens/prova/btcec/README.md

 (http://godoc.org/github.com/bitgo/prova/btcec)

-Package btcec implements elliptic curve cryptography needed for working with Bitcoin (secp256k1 only for now).
+Package btcec implements elliptic curve cryptography needed for working with Prova (secp256k1 only for now).
 It is designed so that it may be used with the standard crypto/ecdsa packages provided with go.
 A comprehensive suite of test is provided to ensure proper functionality.
 Package btcec was originally based on work from ThePiachu which is licensed under the same terms as Go, but it has